rbaron/advent-of-code-2019/day22/notes.md

 a1a2x = (a1a2x % N)x
 ```

-So I think we'll need a "bigint" class for arbitrary precision integers (boost::multiprecision::cpp_int, for example).
+So I think we'll need a "bigint" class for arbitrary precision integers (`boost::multiprecision::cpp_int`, for example).

-At this point, we can invert all shuffling operations and compose all of them from our input into a single modular function.
+At this point, we can invert each separate shuffling operation and compose all of them from our input into a single modular function.
 We
-now need to answer the question: how can we apply this composed function a huge number of times over and over again (precisely
+now need to answer the question: how can we apply this composed function a huge number of times over and over (precisely
 `101741582076661` times)?

 # How can we apply the same modular function over and over again?